Communication, Resilience, Stress, Trust, and Motivation

 Stories of Rituals of Success

-When Dr. Fader went to the world series with the New York Mets he witnessed the power of internal motivation, Dr. Fader shares his observations of how teams fueled to have strong internal motivations have the most success.
+When Dr. Fader went to the world series with the New York Mets, he witnessed the power of internal motivation.
+Dr. Fader shares his observations of how teams fueled to have strong internal motivations have the most success.
 Fader shares how you can use similar techniques to enhance motivation to complete any goal.

 Like the military, firefighting tends to be a very traditional community with very few inputs from the outside.
 Dr. Fader has had the tremendous honor to work with the New York City Fire Department (FDNY).
 With over 11,000 members it is the largest fire fighting force in the world.
 Fader shares how this collaboration on the Mental Performance Initiative at the FDNY shed light on how innovation is a necessary ritual for individuals seeking to be their very best.
-As they say in firefighting and other settings, “Mastery is a moving target”.